23 Best Day Trips From Tulum

 Bacalar

-Bacalar is a small town around two and a half hours’ drive from Tulum.
+Bacalar is a small town around two and a half hours drive from Tulum.
 More than being a town, however, this destination – close to the border of Belize – is situated on the sparkling shoreline of the Bacalar Lagoon.

 Also known as the “Lagoon of Seven Colors,” thanks to its graduating bands of blues and turquoise, it’s edged by soft white sand and makes for a fantastic place to chill for the day.
-You can kayak, SUP, snorkel and even sail in the lagoon.
+You can kayak, SUP, snorkel, and even sail in the lagoon.

 In the town itself are a few interesting spots to hit up.
 For example, the 18th-century Fuerte de San Felipe is a former fort that now plays host to a fascinating museum all about pirates in the Caribbean.
 There’s also the colonial San Joaquin Parish Church to stop by and the nearby Cenote Azul to cool off in.

-HOW TO GET TO BACALAR FROM TULUM: Bacalar is 215 km (134 miles) south of Tulum and the best way to get there is by car: head out nice and early.
-There are regular ADO buses that go there – just make sure to take the first one as it is quite a long drive.
+HOW TO GET TO BACALAR FROM TULUM: Bacalar is 215 km (134 miles) south of Tulum, and the best way to get there is by car: head out nice and early.
+There are regular ADO buses that go there – just make sure to take the first one, as it is quite a long drive.

 Rio Lagartos and Las Coloradas

-The Mayan Riviera is not short of natural beauty, and Rio Lagartos and Las Coloradas really proves this.
+The Mayan Riviera is not short of natural beauty, and Rio Lagartos and Las Coloradas really prove this.
 Both are around three hours by car from Tulum, but it’s an amazing place to visit for a very pink-hued day trip.

 It’s at the sleepy fishing village of Rio Lagartos that you’ll get to glimpse hundreds upon hundreds of pink flamingos, making for an awesome photo opportunity at this protected biosphere.